421 - Misdirected Request

 Pro Tip

-- -include authority in every connection pool cache key to prevent accidental cross-host reuse under load.
+- -key every connection pool cache entry by authority to prevent accidental cross-host reuse under load.

 Official References